Corneliusluis/hf_agents_course/README.md

 Contributions are welcome!
 Feel free to submit issues or pull requests if you find improvements or wish to add resources.

 ## License
-This repository is open-sourced under the APACHE 2.0 License.
+This repository is open-sourced under the Apache License 2.0.

 ## Author
 Cornelius